NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/V/Void Fragment.md

 * * *

 **Purging** You must find and slay a chaotic evil aberration or a servant of such creatures the GM deems appropriate.
 The creature must be of your level or higher.
-Then, someone must cast a [[Spells/Rest Eternal|Rest Eternal]] ritual on you and the dead being; you must be anointed with the same oils the ritual normally requires.
+Then, someone must cast a [[Rest Eternal|Rest Eternal]] ritual on you and the dead being; you must be anointed with the same oils the ritual normally requires.
 If the ritual results in a success, it casts the slain creature into the void along with the _void fragment_ inside you, ending its effects on you.

 *Source: Pathfinder Treasure Vault*
 *OGL*